SuperNEMO-DBD/homebrew-cadfael/README.md

 - Doxygen
 - Python

-On Linux systems, GNU GCC and binutils are also installed to support C++11/14.
-GCC is supplied as a versioned formula (plus its core dependencies) to allow future upgrades in a (hopefully) seamless manner via use of `keg_only`.

-- Current compiler kit:
-  - GCC 4.9
-  - binutils [from upstream linuxbrew]
-- Future compiler kit:
-  - GCC 5/6
-  - Dependent on ABI changes and defaults

 In addition, formulae for the SuperNEMO-DBD specific software are provided:

-- Bayeux C++ Core Foundation Library
-- Falaise C++ Simulation/Reconstruction/Analysis Applications

-All C++ based Formulae versions use the C++98 standard.
+All C++ based Formulae versions use the C++98 standard by default.
 However, they may be compiled against the C++11 standard by passing the `--c++11` flag when installing, e.g.

 ```
-$ brew install cadfael --c++11
+$ brew install falaise --c++11
 ```

 Note that this is only a convenience to permit testing against the newer